seraaaayeo/Web-Coupon_make/README.md

 ### Our purpose
- * make not duplicated number
+ * make not duplicated random number
  * not collide between new-made-number and already-saved-number(in DB)

 ### Stack